michaelrsweet/mxml/README.md

 Mini-XML doesn't do validation or other types of processing on the data based upon schema files or other sources of definition information.

-> Note: Version 3.0 hides the definition of the `mxml_node_t` structure,
-> requiring the use of the various accessor functions that were introduced in
-> version 2.0.

 Building Mini-XML